garronmichael/code-challenge/fullstack/README.md

     * Parsing @mentions in tweets and linking to the status pages for those
     * Pulling in user profile images
     * Using Javascript to show user information in a modal when clicked or hovered on
+1. Send us links to site and git repo when you are done.

 Feedback is welcome if you found it too easy/hard/whatever.